KhronosGroup/SPIRV-LLVM-Translator/README.md

 ### Build with SPIRV-Tools

-The translator can use SPIRV-Tools to generate assembly with conformant syntax.
+The translator can use [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools) to generate assembly with conformant syntax.
 If SPIRV-Tools have been installed prior to the build it will be detected and used automatically.
 However it is also possible to enable use of SPIRV-Tools from a custom location using the following instructions:

 1. Checkout, build and install SPIRV-Tools using
    [the following instructions](https://github.com/KhronosGroup/SPIRV-Tools#build).
-   Example using cmake:
+   Example using CMake with Ninja:
 ```
-cmake -G Ninja .. -DCMAKE_INSTALL_PREFIX=<location to installation>
+cmake -G Ninja <SPIRV-Tools source location> -DCMAKE_INSTALL_PREFIX=<SPIRV-Tools installation location>
 ninja install
 ```
-2. Using pkg-config when building the translator by setting `PKG_CONFIG_PATH=<location to installation>/lib/pkgconfig/` variable before the cmake line invocation.
+2. Point pkg-config to the SPIR-V tools installation when configuring the translator by setting `PKG_CONFIG_PATH=<location to installation>/lib/pkgconfig/` variable before the cmake line invocation.
    Example:
 ```
-PKG_CONFIG_PATH=<location to installation>/lib/pkgconfig/ cmake ...
+PKG_CONFIG_PATH=<SPIRV-Tools installation location>/lib/pkgconfig/ cmake <other options>
 ```

-To test the correctness of translator build run the following line
+To verify the SPIR-V Tools integration in the translator build, run the following line
 ```
 llvm-spirv --spirv-tools-dis input.bc -o -
 ```